Kishore-Rj/Logistic-Regression-From-Scratch/README.md

 # Logistic-Regression-From-Scratch
-Built a Logistic Regression from scratch using simulated data and Compared its accuracy using Scikit-Learn Logistic Regression.
-The packages which are required to build logistic Regression are mentioned in the Python Notebook.
+Built a Logistic Regression from scratch using simulated data and compared its accuracy against Scikit-Learn Logistic Regression.
+The packages which are required to build Logistic Regression are mentioned in the Python Notebook.